Physician Assistant, M.M.S.

 Certification and Licensure

-National certification via the NCCPA is required for clinical practice as a PA.
-Certified PAs are also required to demonstrate continued competency via mandatory continuing education and successful completion of the national PA recertification exam every 10 years.
+National certification via NCCPA is required for clinical practice as a PA.
+Certified PAs are also required to demonstrate continued competency with mandatory ongoing continuing education and successful completion of the national PA recertification exam every 10 years.

 Careers

 The PA profession is thriving with a positive growth outlook and high rankings on many "best careers" polls.
-PAs are employed across all medical and surgical specialties and work in hospitals, clinics and other settings.
+PAs work in all medical and surgical specialties and in hospitals, clinics and other settings.
 PAs obtain histories, perform physical exams, order diagnostic tests and imaging, interpret the results, diagnose and treat illnesses, counsel and educate patients, assist in surgery and prescribe medications.

 Admission Requirements

-Admission to SLU's PA program is highly competitive.
-Applicants who only meet minimum requirements are unlikely to be successful.
+Since there are many applicants interested in PA education and there are a limited number of students who can be accepted, admission to SLU's PA program is highly competitive.
+Those who meet minimum requirements only are unlikely to be successful applicants.

 Baccalaureate Degree